CycodeLabs/raven/README.md

 The tool provides the following capabilities to scan and analyze potential CI/CD vulnerabilities:

 - ⏬ **Downloader:** You can download workflows and actions necessary for analysis.
-Workflows can be downloaded for a specified user/organization or for public GitHub repositories, sorted by star count.
+Workflows can be downloaded either for multiple accounts (user/organization) simultaneously or for public GitHub repositories, sorted by star count.
 Performing this step is a prerequisite for analyzing the workflows.
 - 📊 **Indexer:** Digesting the downloaded data into a graph-based Neo4j database.
 This process involves establishing relationships between workflows, actions, jobs, steps, etc.
 - 📚 **Query Library:** We created a library of pre-defined queries based on research conducted by the community.
 - ❗ **Reporter:** Raven has a simple way of reporting suspicious findings.
 As an example, it can be incorporated into the CI process for pull requests and run there.